dme48/playlist-downloader/README.md

                                          downloading only those whose author matches
                                          <author> (case insensitive).
     -e EXTENSION                         Desired format for the downloaded files.

+    --append [SONG_SEQUENCE]             Appends the songs in SONG_SEQUENCE to the songs extracted from the playlist.
+Including the artist in the searchstring (e.g. "Hey Jude, Beatles") is allowed and recommended.

 ## About
 Playlist Downloader's core structure is quite simple, connecting two main elements: